Shark Conservation Volunteer Project in Fiji

 The Fiji Shark Conservation & Awareness Project and our partner dive organisation, Beqa Adventure Divers are at the forefront of shark protection in Fiji.
 Their safety record on shark dives is 100%.
 There have been no shark related accidents or injuries to any divers on their shark dive trips.

 The weekly schedule consists of two dive trips per week where the scientists set underwater research equipment and volunteers participate in the two shark sighting surveys.
-You will also do two tagging boat trips a week to catch and tag juvenile sharks.
+Our volunteers and staff generally go on two shark tagging trips per week.
+You need to be aware that this activity may be limited by weather conditions and availability of space on the boat.

 In terms of the diving, volunteers who are only able to stay for two weeks will do practice surveys after their dive course where they can join the marine biologist and longer term volunteers on survey dives, and observe and practise survey techniques.

 A typical working day will run from 7am to 4pm.
 However, depending on the activities volunteers may be required to start earlier or finish later.
-The project runs on a Sunday – Saturday cycle, so volunteers should plan to arrive on a Sunday where possible.
+The work week is from Sunday to Thursday, and volunteers work from 9am to 5pm every day.
+We encourage volunteers to arrive at the project on Thursday, Friday, or Saturday, whenever possible.
 Trained local staff are on hand to supervise activities and provide support throughout.

 What are the aims of this Conservation & Environment project?